-3. New Split Receipting Rules
+3. New Split Receipting Rules32

-On December 24, 2002, CCRA released Income Tax Technical News No. 26 ("Technical News No. 26") to supplement the earlier December 2002 amendments to the ITA concerning the definition of gift.
-Technical News No. 26 contains proposed new guidelines on split-receipting in order to explain CCRA's new administrative policy in relation to "determining whether there is a gift in situations other than where there is an outright transfer of property for no consideration".
-Technical News No. 26 also addresses a number of common gifting situations.
-Existing interpretation bulletins and publications of CCRA will be revised in order to reflect these new administrative guidelines.
+On December 24, 2002, CRA released Income Tax Technical News No. 26 ("Technical News No. 26") to supplement the December 2002 Amendments to the ITA concerning the definition of gift.
+Technical News No. 26 contains proposed new guidelines on split-receipting in order to explain CRA's new administrative policy in relation to "determining whether there is a gift in situations other than where there is an outright transfer of property for no consideration".
+Technical News No. 26, as well as Registered Charities Newsletter No. 17, released in January of 2004, also addresses a number of common gifting situations.
+Existing interpretation bulletins and publications of CRA will be revised in order to reflect these new administrative guidelines.